mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

    echo "✅ Web client created"
    ```

-   The web client structure is now established with all necessary dependencies for Chime SDK integration.
+   The web client structure is now established with the latest Chime SDK version and all necessary dependencies for Chime SDK integration.
 This foundation enables rapid development of custom video conferencing user interfaces with full control over branding and user experience.

 10. **Create JavaScript Application Logic**: